Information for Part A Students

 - three subjects in philosophy (of which two must be 122 and either 101 or 102);

-- either two further mathamematics units from schedules 1 and 2 combined or one further subject in philosophy.
+- either two further mathematics units from schedules 1 and 2 combined or one further subject in philosophy.

-The draft mathematics schedules will be published in Trinty term 2018 and you will be asked to register for the mathematics options you intend to take by the end of week 10.
+We will get in touch in Trinity Term and you will be asked to register for the mathematics options you intend to take by the end of week 11.
 You may alter the options you have registered for after this but it is helpful if your registration is as accurate as possible.
-An options fair will be held in Trinity term and at this representatives from the subject panels will be available to discuss the courses offered and answer any questions you have.
+Options Fair resources will be released online in Trinity term and you have have an opportunity to submit a questions to the 2022-23 lecturers using the Options Fair: Ask a question form.

 The list of Philosophy subjects will be published in the Examination Regulations.

 You will register for courses through the department's website.
 You will be sent an email to let you know when registration is open.